 But those criticisms are essentially true of any type of insurance at all, and there’s also another factor to consider.
 Some of the warranty companies have negotiated lower costs from the repair shops that work with them.
 The repair shop might agree to drop its hourly labor charge, might agree to reduce the number of charged hours, and might agree to reducing the margin it makes on replacement parts.

 It is easy to see how such negotiated discounts could lower the actual cost of a repair by 10% – 20%, maybe even more if the warranty company drives a hard bargain.
 In such a case, the price/value equation shifts, and now you are saying “I spend $1000 on warranty premium, but the $700 in budgeted repair costs they expect to pay out would actually cost me $850 if I paid for them myself”.
-The extra cost of the warranty has reduced, and you might consider that peace of mind and freedom from the fear of a sudden $5000+ engine or transmission job is worth it.
+The extra cost of the warranty has reduced, and you might consider that peace of mind and freedom from the fear of a sudden $5000+ engine or transmission job is worth the $150 you pay up front.

-Personally, I’ve generally bought extended warranties, and I have always felt that I’ve made a profit on them.
+I’ve always bought extended warranties, and have felt that I’ve made a profit on them all.
 Statistically, that is unlikely, of course, but in my case perhaps I’ve been “lucky” (if you can call having lots of repairs lucky!).

 A Surprising Risk when Repairing an Older Vehicle